CyranoB/flash_cards/documentation/tech_stack_document.md

 *   **Third-Party Integrations:**

-    *   OpenAI GPT capabilities integrated with robust configuration settings
+    *   OpenAI (and compatible) capabilities integrated with robust configuration settings

 *   **Security and Performance:**

     *   Transient data management enhances security
     *   Performance is optimized through careful architecture choices and real-time visual feedback

-These choices align with the project’s requirement to provide an effective, accessible, and user-friendly flashcard website.
+These choices align with the project's requirement to provide an effective, accessible, and user-friendly flashcard website.
 The use of modern development tools and cloud services ensures that the platform is not only scalable and secure but also affable to non-technical users, making it a standout solution for university students seeking streamlined study aids.